Submitty/submitty.github.io/_docs/developer/automated_grading.md

 ## Default Configuration -- Single Server

-In the default system configuration, the shipper manager will launch 5 shipper processes and the worker manager will launch 5 worker processes on the primary machine.
-To adjust this number:
+In the default system configuration, the shipper manager will launch 5 shipper processes on the primary machine and the worker manager will launch 5 worker processes on the primary machine.
+To adjust this
+number:

 1. As root, edit the `/usr/local/submitty/.setup/autograding_workers.json`
    settings and edit the `num_autograding_workers` field as desired: